 These days, IoT has become the talk of the town, because it is making our life easier.
 If you have a smart device like a smartphone and a good internet connection, you can do several things by putting in negligible effort.
 For instance, you can know about restaurants near your location by giving voice commands to Google Assistant or Apple’s Siri.
+It goes way beyond chatbot services and AI-tools commanding our way of life.

 Here are some scenarios that may sound like fiction, but are possible with IoT.
 So, have a look: